Five Tips to Efficiently Remove Limescale from the Toilet

 You can also use products such as baking soda in addition to the usual products (bleach, ammonia, and special bathroom cleaning products) to efficiently remove limescale from the toilet.

-Due to the fact that it’s important to keep toilets clean to avoid bad odors and health problems that are related to poor cleaning, below, we share a few tips for keeping your toilet clean.
+Due to the fact that it’s important to keep toilets clean so as to avoid bad odors and health problems related to poor cleaning, below, we share a few tips for keeping your toilet clean.

 1. White vinegar and lemon

 The combination of white vinegar with lemon is an excellent natural disinfectant.
 For decades, it’s been an ecological way of keeping many surfaces clean.